yogkr/yogkr.github.io/index.markdown

   and molecular dynamics.
 My track record demonstrates research in energy materials, catalysis, and chemical reaction dynamics, alongside extensive experience in teaching and collaborative research projects.
 As a team player, I seamlessly collaborate; as an individual worker, I exhibit remarkable autonomy and effectiveness, epitomizing versatile productivity.
-I am currently seeking challenging opportunities in industrial research and development, leveraging my analytical prowess and soft skills to drive innovation and problem-solving.
+I am currently seeking challenging opportunities in industrial research and development, leveraging my analytical prowess and soft skills to drive innovation and problem-solving.</p>

 # Experience

-#### Postdoctoral Research Associate at Technical University of Denmark (DTU) Energy with [Assoc.
-Prof. Heine A. Hansen](https://orbit.dtu.dk/en/persons/heine-anton-hansen){:target="_blank"}
+<p style="text-align:justify;">#### Postdoctoral Research Associate at Technical University of Denmark (DTU) Energy with [Assoc.
+Prof. Heine A. Hansen](https://orbit.dtu.dk/en/persons/heine-anton-hansen){:target="_blank"}<br />
-* I utilize cutting-edge machine learning potentials to advance our understanding and development of energy materials
+* I utilize cutting-edge machine learning potentials to advance our understanding and development of energy materials<br />
-* Led team in creating a [CURATOR](https://github.com/Yangxinsix/curator) package that minimize the human effort to develop robust machine learning potential for energy materials
+* Led team in creating a [CURATOR](https://github.com/Yangxinsix/curator) package that minimize the human effort to develop robust machine learning potential for energy materials<br />
-* Exploring the solid-liquid interface, particularly the interaction between gold and acetonitrile, utilizing machine learning potentials
+* Exploring the solid-liquid interface, particularly the interaction between gold and acetonitrile, utilizing machine learning potentials<br />
-* Collaborated with DTU scientists to investigate the ORR/OER reactions, advancing our understanding of energy materials
+* Collaborated with DTU scientists to investigate the ORR/OER reactions, advancing our understanding of energy materials<br />
-* Engaged with experimental scientists to investigate polymer degradation mechanisms using Density Functional Theory
+* Engaged with experimental scientists to investigate polymer degradation mechanisms using Density Functional Theory</p><br />

 #### Doctor of Philosophy at University College Dublin with [Prof. Niall J. English](https://people.ucd.ie/niall.english){:target="_blank"}
 * Explored hydrogen storage and release mechanisms to enhance energy efficiency